timminator/Enhanced-GPU-PV/README.md

   * ```Timezone = ""``` - If you want to use the default settings by your ISO leave this parameter empty like this: ""

-## Notes:
+## Further Notes:

-- After you have signed into Parsec on the VM, always use Parsec to connect to the VM.
+- After you have signed into Parsec or Sunshine on the VM, always use Parsec or Moonlight to connect to the VM.
+- You can also set all four parameters regarding Parsec, Sunshine and virtual display solutions to false and just create a VM with GPU-PV support if this is what you need.
 - If you get the message "ERROR  : Cannot bind argument to parameter 'Path' because it is null." : This probably means you used Media Creation Tool to download the ISO.
 You unfortunately cannot use that, if you don't see a direct ISO download link at the Microsoft page, follow [this guide.](https://www.nextofwindows.com/downloading-windows-10-iso-images-using-rufus)
 - Your GPU on the host will have a Microsoft driver in device manager, rather than an nvidia/intel/amd driver.
 As long as it doesn't have a yellow triangle on top of the device in device manager, it's working correctly.
 - A powered on display / HDMI dummy dongle must be plugged into the GPU to allow Parsec to capture the screen.
 You only need one of these per host machine regardless of number of VM's.
 You can also use the same [Virtual Display Driver](https://github.com/timminator/ParsecVDA-Always-Connected) used in this enhanced version.
 I would appreciate it if you check it out.
 This allows your host to run headless aswell.
 - If your computer is super fast it may get to the login screen before the audio driver (VB Cable) and Parsec display driver are installed, but fear not!
 They should soon install.
 The installation is finished when the shortcut "Switch Display to ParsecVDA" is displayed on your desktop.
-- The screen may go black for times up to 10 seconds in situations when UAC prompts appear, applications go in and out of fullscreen and when you switch between video codecs in Parsec - not really sure why this happens, it's unique to GPU-P machines and seems to recover faster at 1280x720.
+- The screen may go black for times up to 60 seconds in situations when UAC prompts appear, applications go in and out of fullscreen and when you switch between video codecs in Parsec - not really sure why this happens, it's unique to GPU-P machines and seems to recover faster at 1280x720.
 - Vulkan renderer is unavailable and GL games may or may not work.
 [This](https://www.microsoft.com/en-us/p/opencl-and-opengl-compatibility-pack/9nqpsl29bfff?SilentAuth=1&wa=wsignin1.0#activetab=pivot:overviewtab) may help with some OpenGL apps.
 - If you do not have administrator permissions on the machine it means you set the username and vmname to the same thing, these needs to be different.
 - AMD Polaris GPUS like the RX 580 do not support hardware video encoding via GPU Paravirtualization at this time.